carlocis/Programs/README.md

 It contains:
 - Main.java, from which the program can be run
-- Mower.java, où est defini la classe Mower et ses methodes
+- Mower.java, where the Mower class/object was defined with its methods
-- DataParser.java, où sont defini des methodes pour le parsing des informations qui vienent d'un fichier .txt
+- DataParser.java, where are defined methods for parsing text from a .txt file
-- Coordinates.java, pour definir les cordonné de mowers
+- Coordinates.java, to define the mowers' coordinates
-- Controls.java, où sont defini des methodes pour vérifier que les données en input sont du format correct
+- Controls.java, to verify that the input parameters are of correct format
-- data*.java, qui sont utilisé comme test.
+- data*.java, which are used as a test.